datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 fam_height[1:4]
 ```

 You probably guessed correctly that this call gives you a list with three elements, corresponding to the elements with index 1, 2 and 3 of the fam_height list.
 You can use this colon operator in many other ways, but I'll save that for the exercises.
-You'll continue to work on the list you've created yourself before and use different subsetting methods to get exactly the piece of information you need!
+There, you'll continue to work on the list you've created yourself before and use different subsetting methods to get exactly the piece of information you need!

 ## Manipulating lists